pepkit/geofetch/docs/howto.md

 ## How to build a PEP from SRA or GEO data

-1. You must have the `sratoolkit` installed, with tools in your `PATH` (check to make sure you can run `prefetch`).
+1. You must have the `sratoolkit` from NCBI installed, with tools in your `PATH` (check to make sure you can run `prefetch`).
 Make sure it's configured to store `sra` files where you want them.
-For more information, refer to the [`sratools` page](howto-location.md).
+For more information, see [how to change sratools download location](howto-location.md).

-2. Download SRA data using `geofetch.py`.
+2. Download SRA data using `geofetch`.
 To see full options, see the help menu with:

 ```console
 geofetch -h